patternfly/patternfly-elements/docs/docs/develop/html.md

 ![demo page html step](/images/develop/develop-html.png)

-Remember that any changes we make in the element directory are watched while the `npm run dev` command runs.
+Remember that any changes we make in the element directory are watched while the `npm run start` command runs.
 When you save changes, the dev server reloads the page and shows you your changes automatically.

 Now that we've added the HTML, let's style our element by updating the CSS file.